What is a growth mindset?

 Espousing the virtue of having a growth mindset is not a substitute for paying attention to your thoughts and pushing through barriers.
 Nor is it a substitute for providing a poor work environment where the right kind of effort is not encouraged.
 Positive psychology methods quite often require work.
 A growth mindset isn’t a magic pill.
 It takes time and practice to embody it.

-However, a growth mindset is much improved if we take control over our environment.
-For instance we can incorporate ear muffs for studying in order to increase our ability to stay focused.
-Or stop listening to music.
+Helpful tips and tricks.
+However, a growth mindset is much improved if we take control of our environment.
+For instance, we can incorporate ear muffs for studying in order to increase our ability to stay focused or stop listening to music.

 References